2006 NASCAR Nextel Cup Series: Aaron's 499

-The ninth race of the season, the Aaron's 499, was scheduled to be held at Talladega Superspeedway on April 30, 2006.
+The Aaron's 499, held at Talladega Superspeedway, was scheduled for April 30.
 However, due to rain starting one lap prior to the green flag, the event was postponed until the following day.
 Television coverage was moved from Fox to FX except for several Fox stations which elected to carry the race.
 Elliott Sadler won the pole.
 The Aaron's 499 was one of five impound races this year in the Nextel Cup Series.